nazabucciarelli/navigator-project-solvd/README.md

 # Navigator App

-This application allows users to know what is the shortest and the second shortest ways from a station to another navigating by car using the Floyd-Marshall Algorithm.
-Also it is possible to select bus as mean of transport, know what bus the user has to get on and where to change of bus.
+This application allows users to determine the shortest and second shortest routes from one station to another when navigating by car using the Floyd-Warshall Algorithm.
+Additionally, it is possible to select the bus as the means of transport, find out which bus the user has to board, and identify where to change buses.
-The map of stations is the following:
+The map of stations is as follows:
 ![image](https://github.com/nazabucciarelli/navigator-project-solvd/assets/84046180/8b34b14c-20c3-41fe-9e56-6eb1f24f3fb8)

 ## Explanation

-In order to start doing this project, we firstly did a design plan representing all the entities that will interact within the application and also the responsibilities of each developer, so all the team members can understand what we are doing.
-Then, we started with the development of the project itself.
-We applied the MVC pattern and used good programming practices.
-The entity-relation diagram we model is the following:
+In order to start working on this project, we first created a design plan that represents all the entities interacting within the application, along with the responsibilities assigned to each developer.
+This ensures that all team members have a clear understanding of our tasks.
+Subsequently, we initiated the development of the project itself.
+We applied the MVC pattern and adhered to good programming practices.
+The entity-relationship diagram we modeled is as follows:
 ![image](https://github.com/nazabucciarelli/navigator-project-solvd/assets/84046180/e8cd953e-2c2d-4eb8-8ee9-28e36064604f)